Status

 • identified various causes of the odour

-Our officers have confirmed that the landfill is the source of different types of odour.
+Our officers have confirmed the landfill is the source of different types of odour.
 The gases causing the odours are unlikely to cause long-lasting health impacts.
 There may be some short-term impacts but these typically go away once the smell has gone.
 For more information see our community health advice below.

 EPA has issued several notices to Veolia since October 2022.